 - External or pre-recorded created videos (Envisions lessons, Khan Academy, other curriculum) on teacher learning pages or another platform (eg. Google Classroom, SeeSaw, MS Teams).

-- Synchronous, or real-time, learning opportunities on a platform like like Microsoft Teams.
+- Synchronous, or real-time, learning opportunities on platforms like Microsoft Teams.

 At elementary schools, teachers will coordinate remote learning with parents/guardians.
-See the learning schedule during school closures below on this web page.
+At times when school may continue during unplanned school closures (like for inclement weather), a learning schedule is available below on this web page.